KSP-KOS/KOS/doc/source/commands/files.rst

 -  argument 2: Target volume.

 Copies a file to or from another volume.
-Volumes can be referenced by their ID numbers or their names if they’ve been given one.
+Volumes can be referenced by instances of :struct:`Volume`, their ID numbers or their names if they’ve been given one.
 See LIST, SWITCH and RENAME.

 Understanding how :ref:`volumes